braathwaate/stratego/README.md

 Iterative deepening and heuristic history is used for move ordering to increase pruning success.
 Killer move is used for efficiency.
-Quiescent Search and Singular Extension are used to reduce the horizon effect resulting from a very shallow search depth.
+Quiescent Search and Extended Search are used to reduce the horizon effect resulting from a very shallow search depth.
 Move generation abides by the Two-Square and More-Squares rules.